Energy / SSE Renewables earns £5.5m in constraint payments in just three months

 However, that has not stopped SSE earning another £1.5m in constraint payments for October.

-The energy giant has now been paid almost £5.5 million in just three months for energy that has not been used by the National Grid, according to data provided by the Renewable Energy Foundation (REF).
+The energy giant has now earned nearly £5.5 million in the last three months in constraint payments, according to data provided by the Renewable Energy Foundation (REF).

 The amount being paid to keep the Viking wind farm offline has caused frustration locally, particularly given they already dwarf the fee being distributed locally by SSE through the Shetland Community Benefit Fund.